Actipro/WPF-Controls/Documentation/topics/themes/windowchrome.md

 By default, the [WindowChrome](xref:@ActiproUIRoot.Themes.WindowChrome) will render the window's 16x16 icon.

-However if a custom-sized icon is desired (such as a 24x24 icon), its `ImageSource` can be set to the [IconSource](xref:@ActiproUIRoot.Themes.WindowChrome.IconSource) property.
+However, if a custom-sized icon is desired (such as a 24x24 icon), its `ImageSource` can be set to the [IconSource](xref:@ActiproUIRoot.Themes.WindowChrome.IconSource) property.
 The margin around the icon can be adjusted with the [IconMargin](xref:@ActiproUIRoot.Themes.WindowChrome.IconMargin) property.

 The [HasIcon](xref:@ActiproUIRoot.Themes.WindowChrome.HasIcon) property can be set to `false` to hide the icon in the title bar altogether.